Exemption from attending school

 - home education

-- disability or behaviour problems requiring part time exemption from school.
+- disability or behaviour concerns requiring part time exemption from school.

 How to apply